Marie Charlotte de La Tour d'Auvergne

+Early life and ancestry

 Born at the Hôtel de Bouillon in Paris to Emmanuel Théodose de La Tour d'Auvergne (1668–1730), sovereign Duke of Bouillon, and his last wife Louise Henriette Françoise of Lorraine; she was the couple's only child.
 Her mother was a daughter of Joseph of Lorraine, Count of Harcourt.

-Her father was a son of Godefroy Maurice de La Tour d'Auvergne and Marie Anne Mancini, the latter was a niece of Cardinal Mazarin and an infamous hostess in her day.
+Her father was a son of Godefroy Maurice de La Tour d'Auvergne and his wife, Marie Anne Mancini, the latter was a niece of Cardinal Mazarin and an infamous hostess in her day.

 Marie Charlotte was styled as Mademoiselle de Château-Thierry from birth.
 When her older half sister Anne Marie Louise, Mademoiselle de Bouillon was married to Charles de Rohan, Prince of Soubise in 1734, as the most senior unmarried princess of the La Tour d'Auvergne family, she was styled Mademoiselle de Bouillon until her marriage.

-A first cousin included Antoine de Vignerot du Plessis, son of her aunt Élisabeth Sophie of Lorraine and the famous womaniser Armand de Vignerot du Plessis, duc de Richelieu.
+A first cousin included Antoine de Vignerot du Plessis, son of her aunt Élisabeth Sophie of Lorraine and the famous womanizer Armand de Vignerot du Plessis, Duke of Richelieu.